 Mojo Vision Named Winner in NASA iTech 2020 Cycle I

-All three winners will receive ongoing mentorship from and access to NASA experts to commercialize technology that could benefit future space exploration missionsOct 05, 2020
+iTech winners will receive ongoing mentorship from and access to NASA experts to commercialize technology that could benefit future space exploration

 SARATOGA, Calif. — (BUSINESS WIRE) — Mojo Vision, the Invisible Computing company, today announced it has been named a winner by NASA iTech for 2020 Cycle I. Mojo presented its technology to NASA Center Chief Scientists and Technologists at a virtual event held Oct.
 1-2 and was chosen as one of three winners at the end of the event alongside Amalgamated Vision and Otolith Labs.